braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/in-app_messaging/customization.md

 ## Google Play In-App Review Prompt

 Due to the limitations and restrictions set by Google, custom Google Play review prompts are not currently supported by Braze.
-While some users have been able to integrate these review prompts successfully, others have shown low success rates due to [Google Play quotas](https://developer.android.com/guide/playcore/in-app-review#quotas).
+While some users have been able to integrate these prompts successfully, others have shown low success rates due to [Google Play quotas](https://developer.android.com/guide/playcore/in-app-review#quotas).
 Please integrate at your own risk.
-Documentation on Android in-app review prompts can be found [here](https://developer.android.com/guide/playcore/in-app-review).
+Documentation on Google Play in-app review prompts can be found [here](https://developer.android.com/guide/playcore/in-app-review).

 ## Youtube in HTML In-App messages